reticula-network/reticula-python/README.md

 ## Installation

-The library offers pre-compiled Wheels for x64 Windows and Linux.
-The library currently supports Python version 3.8 or newer and experimentally, PyPy 3.9.
+The library offers pre-compiled Wheels for x64 Windows, MacOS and Linux.
+The library currently supports Python version 3.8 or newer.

 ```console
 $ pip install reticula